wnameless/spring-boot-up-data-mongodb/README.md

 ```

 ### [:top:](#top) Annotation Driven Event<a id='3.0.0-3'></a>
-There are 6 types of annotation driven events:
+6 types of annotation driven events are supported:

 * BeforeConvertToMongo
 * BeforeSaveToMongo